ITT23/assignment-08-replication-top_idee/documentation.md

 ### Hardware-Stuff

-As mentioned we stole the piano from the media informatics lab. (some specifications here).
+As mentioned we stole the piano from the media informatics lab.
+(Nektar Impact GX 61 - some specifications here).

 Since we feared that the village talk was getting out of hand, we decided to quickly assemble a miniature MIDI controller based on a Raspberry Pi Pico running on CircuitPython.
-You can see the code in the `midi-controller`-folder.
+You can see the code in the `assets/midi-controller`-folder.
 Things needed:

 * Raspberry Pi Pico
 * 5 Buttons
 * 10 Jumpercables

 In the paper it was mentioned that the space-bar was not mapped on the keys, but on the foot pedal of the piano.
 Our stolen keyboard didn't had a foot pedal though, so we decided to assemble a pedal on our own.
 Like the test-midi-controller we build the pedal on a Raspberry Pi Pico running with?
 CircuitPython.
-We invested time and hard work to design, build and code the pedal box.
+We invested time and hard work to design, build and code the pedal box only for a space input.

 Things you need: